 I work with the Large Synoptic Survey Telescope (LSST) Data Management group to develop software for Alert Production.
 I’m also a researcher in stellar astronomy with a focus on binary and variable stars.

 I determine the chemical abundances of stars, primarily ones in globular clusters and dwarf galaxies.
 I study distant clusters outside of the Milky Way through integrated light spectroscopy, where a single spectrum is obtained from an entire cluster.
 I use these abundances to study the assembly histories of their host galaxies, globular cluster evolution, and stellar evolution.

 My research focuses on star formation in nearby galaxies and its interplay with molecular gas.
 I’m very interested in the research of new techniques to calibrate star formation and in developing more accurate models of photodissociation in GMC.
 I’m also an active member of MaNGA and spend a fair amount of my time developing software for SDSS.

 I work on understanding interactions between the Milky Way and the population of dwarf galaxies in the Local Group.
 This includes observing the tidal debris left behind by dwarfs as they fall onto the Galaxy, along with modeling the changing properties of dwarfs as they become satellites of the Milky Way.
 Much of my work uses data from the Pan-STARRS survey.
-I am also the LSST Data Systems Fellow, and I support that project with analyses of the scientific requirements and expected performance of the survey.
+I am part of the LSST Data Management System Science Team, and I support that project with analyses of the scientific requirements and expected performance of the survey.